-&lt;sup>59 This measure counts both medical and surgical assessments but only the first assessments (where the specialist determines treatment) and not the follow-up assessments or consultations after treatment has occurred.
-The measure is aligned to the national elective services reporting definitions which are DHB of domicile - covering all FSAs provided for West Coast residents no matter where they are delivered.
+&lt;sup>49 This measure counts both medical and surgical assessments but only the first assessments (where the specialist determines treatment) and not the follow-up assessments or consultations after treatment has occurred.
+The measure is aligned to the national elective services reporting definitions which are DHB of domicile-covering all FSAs provided for West Coast residents no matter where they are delivered.

 Non-contact FSAs are those where specialist advice and assessment are provided without the need for a hospital appointment.

-&lt;sup>61 This measure is the national Elective Surgery Health Target.
+This measure is the national Elective Surgery Health Target.
 The measure was redefined in 2015/16 and now includes inpatient surgical discharges, regardless of whether the discharge is from a surgical or non-surgical speciality and both 'elective' and 'arranged' admissions.
-The DNA presentations relate to medical and surgical specialist outpatient appointments only and do not cover either mental health or inclusion of late coding for previous years.
-These DNA presentations relate to medical and surgical specialist outpatient appointments and do not include DNAs for mental health or AT&R services.
+52 The DNA presentations relate to medical and surgical specialist outpatient appointments only and do not cover either mental health or AT&R services.

-AT&R services.
 Baselines differ slightly to previous years due to an alignment of definitions, data sources and inclusion of late coding.
-The DNA results differ slightly to those previously published due to clarification and alignment of data definitions and timeframes and the
+53 The DNA results differ slightly to those previously published due to clarification and alignment of data definitions and timeframes and the